 - Protect your nails from chipping or lifting.

-- Keep your brushes and products bottles clean.
+- Keep your brushes and product bottles clean.

 - Don’t put too much base or topcoat.